o-ran-sc/nonrtric-plt-sme/servicemanager/README.md

 ========================LICENSE_START=================================
 O-RAN-SC
 %%
 Copyright (C) 2024 OpenInfra Foundation Europe.
-All rights reserved.
+All rights reserved
 %%
 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.